MetalWhine/Sappy-Bird/README.md

 # Sappy-Bird

-Entrance test for Ikan Asin game studios
+Entrance test for Ikan Asin game studios using PixiJS

+All project files are made by Nathanael Setiawan